Contact The NJ State Museum

 The State Museum has collected over 12,000 works of art including paintings, prints, drawings, sculpture and photographs, most acquired since 1965 when the Museum's mission was expanded to include fine art.

 The collection has an American focus that highlights the work of New Jersey artists within the context of American art history.
 Also included are works that depict New Jersey scenes and events.
 The strengths of the Fine Art collection lie in works by the American modernists associated with Alfred Stieglitz, American abstract artists of the 1930s and 1940s, a comprehensive collection of works by 19th and 20th-century African-American artists, contemporary American and New Jersey art, the complete graphic outputs of Ben Shahn and Jacob Landau and works by the New Jersey Fellows associated with the Brodsky Center for Innovative Editions/Rutgers University.

 American Perspectives: The Fine Art Collection is on view on the second floor.
 For additional information on this exhibition, visit American Perspectives under the What to See drop down menu on this website.

-The New Jersey State Museum collects, preserves and interprets objects that document the lives of people who have lived in New Jersey from the 17 th century to the present.
+The New Jersey State Museum collects, preserves and interprets objects that document the lives of people who lived in New Jersey from the 17th century to the present.
 The Cultural History Collection includes over 13,000 artifacts documenting New Jersey's cultural, economic, military, political, and social history, as well as aspects of its decorative arts.